 Resilience is not the absence of distress, difficulty, or traumatic experiences.
-Resilience is the ability to adapt and grow following adversity, the capacity to overcome challenges and setbacks.
+Resilience is the ability to adapt and grow because of adversity.
+This gives you the capacity to overcome challenges and setbacks.

-The person who feels no emotional distress when difficulty arises is not showing resilience.
-It is, rather, the person who fails miserably, feels intense negative emotions, and has the strength to try another day who is displaying resilience.
+A person who feels no emotional distress when difficulty arises, is not showing resilience.
+Because the person who fails miserably, feels intense negative emotions, and has the strength to try another day who is displaying resilience.

 How to become more resilient

-“Psychologists define resilience as the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress — such as family and problems, serious health problems, or workplace and financial stressors.”
+“Psychologists define resilience as the process of adapting well, in the face of adversity — these could be family problems, serious health problems, or workplace and financial stressors.”
 (APA, 2020)

 We all demonstrate resilience throughout our lives.
-While some people may be more resilient than others, resilience is not dichotomous characteristic that you either have or don’t have.
+However some people may be more resilient than others.
+This is often not a characteristic that you either have or don’t have.
 There is a tendency to consider resilience as the special faculty certain individuals were born with, a trait.
-That is not so, resilience is a learned ability and we all have the capacity to develop it.
+It is not true, resilience is a learned ability and we all have the capacity to develop it.

 According to the American Psychological Association (APA), there are 10 ways to build resilience: